Kipkemden/Kipkemden/READme.md

-:telescope: I’m currently working on my portfolio and backend skills; JavaScript, Python, React Js, Node js
+:telescope: I’m currently working on my portfolio and backend skills; JavaScript, Ruby, React Js, Node js
 :dancers: I’m looking to collaborate on any opensource project
 :hammer: I’m looking for help with any apprenticeship opportunity in line with my profile
 :seedling: I’m currently learning  Android, Web3
-:question: Ask me about Javascript, React Js
+:question: Ask me about Ruby, Javascript, React Js
 :blush: Life Does Not Stop